Epidemic spreading on complex networks as front propagation into an unstable state: Arrival time estimates via linearization near the disease free state

 \subsection{Alternate derivation of linear arrival time estimate}

 The analysis above suggests that, in the small diffusion limit, epidemic spreading in complex networks can be thought of as a cascading behavior where the epidemic spreads from the node of origination out through the network with all nodes of fixed graph distance from the origin node becoming infected at approximately the same time.
 In this section, we explain how this point of view can be used to obtain analogous arrival time estimates as in (\ref{eq:linAT}).

-This method is cumbersome and formal, but will provide an alternative explanation as to why the method used to derive (\ref{eq:linAT}) works and will be useful in future sections when the linear determinancy of the arrival times fails; see Section~\ref{sec:pushed} and Section~\ref{sec:inhomo}.
+{ The purpose of this section is twofold.
+First and most importantly, this approach and the ideas presented here will be employed later for cases where linear determinacy fails (namely Section~\ref{sec:pushed} where faster than linear invasion speeds are observed and then in Section~\ref{sec:inhomo} where inhomogeneous infection rates lead to faster than average arrival times).
+As a secondary goal, this section presents an alternate way to understand why the linear arrival time estimates derived previously are good estimates of the nonlinear arrival times.
+This alternate method is more combersome than expanding the matrix exponential and relies on a number of formal calculations and therefore we do not suggest that this derivation should supplant the estimate derived by solving (\ref{eq:themainlin}). }

 To begin, without loss of generality we may assume that node $n=1$ is the node (city) at which the disease emerges.
 Let $n=2$ correspond a city that is connected to the first node.
 The equation for the infected population at this node is then